omolazabal/notaboutmy.life/tabs/about.md

 </center>
 <br />

 "I" is me, and me is Oscar Olazabal.
 That's pronounced "Ola-Za-Ball".
-It's Spanish and apparently there is a professional [Spanish golfer](https://en.wikipedia.org/wiki/Jos%C3%A9_Mar%C3%ADa_Olaz%C3%A1bal) with the same last name.
-[Here](https://en.wikipedia.org/wiki/Olaz%C3%A1bal) is some more notable people with the surname Olazabal, if you'd like to waste a little bit of time.

-Anyways, I'm a 23 year-old guy who enjoys making things and teaching people.
+I'm a 23 year-old guy who enjoys making things and teaching people.
 I assume this is because I spent a lot of my youth playing video games that spark creativity (Halo 3's Forge, Minecraft, Guitar Hero, Little Big Planet, to name a few) and being very helpful and expressive about them on various online forums.
 I say "expressive," but I really mean being a typical angry internet child.
 That is not too important, however.

 <center>
 <img src="/assets/img/about/childhood.png" width="400">